freedomofkeima/android-circleci-base/README.md

 ## Additional Information

 CircleCI sometimes throws an exception `com.android.ddmlib.ShellCommandUnresponsiveException`.
+It may take 5 - 10 minutes until we can use the AVD for testing (for time being, we circumvented it with `sleep: 300`).
 If this problem occurs, you need to press rebuild it again.

 Guidelines: